markFT39/Deep-Learning-from-Scratch-series/README.md

   - Implementing recurrent neural networks for sequence data
   - Understanding the foundations of NLP models

+- **From Book 3**:
+  - Implementing **automatic differentiation** and higher-order gradients
+  - Building the **DeZero** deep learning framework
+  - Extending to CNNs/RNNs and GPU acceleration

-- **From Book 3** *(in progress)*:
+- **From Book 4** *(in progress)*:
-  - Understanding reinforcement learning framework (agent, environment, reward, policy)
+  - Understanding the foundation of reinforcement learning: agent, environment, reward, and policy
-  - Implementing bandit problems and policy evaluation methods
+  - Implementing bandit problems, MDPs, and dynamic programming methods
-  - Exploring Monte Carlo and temporal-difference methods
+  - Applying Monte Carlo and TD learning algorithms for value estimation
-  - Building simple DQN (Deep Q-Network) agents
+  - Building **Q-learning** and **Deep Q-Network (DQN)** agents from scratch
+  - Exploring **policy gradient** and **Actor-Critic** methods
+  - Investigating advanced RL concepts and real-world applications beyond DQN

 ---